Life alone in a new city is a rough prospect. We’re all out here trying to make it, looking for tips on how to make this work as best we can.

 I’ve been creating my own new Austin family.
 I feel comfortable, confident and familiar with the basics of Austin.
 I am happy.

-The takeaways: Stick with it.
+My takeaways for building your life alone in a new city: Stick with it.
 Learn to like yourself and be independent.
 Be genuine.
 Explore geographically.
 Branch out and talk to new people.

 You know what’s even harder?
 Moving somewhere you don’t speak the language.
 To learn more about moving to a foreign city, check out the complimentary guide by clicking that link.